Creating a Nix Package from a Python Project

 # runnable with `nix-build` without having to supply arguments manually.

-# to change the python version for customised builds (e.g. testing).
+# to change the Python version for customized builds (e.g., testing).

 { nixpkgs ? import <nixpkgs> {}, pythonPkgs ? nixpkgs.pkgs.python311Packages }: